grafana/rollout-operator/scaling.md

         RO->>CS: Reads "scale" subresource for replicas
         alt is downscale
-            RO->>Pods: calls POST prepare-delayed-downscale-url on all downscaled pods RO->>SS: If delay has elapsed, updates spec.replicas else is upscale, or no change in replicas.
+            RO->>Pods: calls POST prepare-delayed-downscale-url on all downscaled pods RO->>Pods: calls DELETE prepare-delayed-downscale-url on all non-downscaled pods RO->>SS: If delay has elapsed, updates spec.replicas else is upscale, or no change in replicas.
             RO->>Pods: calls DELETE prepare-delayed-downscale-url on all pods